japhethLG/fintrack/README.md

 ## 🎯 Overview

 **FinTrack** is a modern, full-featured personal finance management application designed to give you complete control over your financial life.
-Built with Next.js 15 and powered by Google's Gemini AI, FinTrack provides intelligent insights, flexible income/expense scheduling, and real-time cash flow projections.
+Built with Next.js 16 (with Turbopack) and powered by Google's Gemini AI, FinTrack provides intelligent insights, flexible income/expense scheduling, and real-time cash flow projections.

 ### Why FinTrack?